CodeHubOrg/codehuborg.github.io/_posts/2014-02-12-february-meetup-file-permissions.md

 ### About users and groups
 Each user belongs to a group.
 When a new user is created, as default option a group with the user's name will be created and the user assigned to it.

-In this example, we will work with three users: root, www-data (the server user - or apache user), and the login user
+In this example, we will work with three users: root, www-data (the server user - or Apache user), and the login user

 Some useful commands: